 The third thing that might be an issue here is: where are your ideas are coming from?

 This isn’t about setting a goal and blindly doing it.
 Those ideas you’re uninspired by so quickly – there may be a reason for that.
 You see, most people at this stage are chasing after bright shiny things: ideas that look so tantalizing on the outside.
 Yet very few people know how to generate ideas from inside.

-“Getting people to come up with an idea that comes from their core, getting them to pause, dig deep and find an idea that feeds their soul – THAT is what we’re all about.
+“Getting people to come up with an idea that comes from their core, getting them to pause, dig deep and find an idea that feeds them in every way – that is what we’re all about.

 When you find that, you find a never-ending source of inspiration that keeps fuelling you through the ups and downs of making ideas a reality.
-If your ideas aren’t coming from who you truly are (which is why you need to stop and think about that first) then it’ll be too easy to drop the idea the moment you hit the first wobble.”
+If your ideas aren’t coming from who you truly are then it’ll be too easy to drop the idea the moment you hit the first wobble.
+Which is why you need to think about this first.”

-PS: one thing I found fascinating from the comments on the Facebook page is how self-aware people were about this problem.
-There is such great analysis on there, with smart, articulate people honestly laying out what’s going on with them… which leads me to write this reminder:
+UPDATE: something I found fascinating from the comments when I originally sent this post out, is how self-aware people were about this problem.
+There is such great analysis, with smart, articulate people honestly laying out what’s going on with them… which leads me to write this reminder: